dmlc/dgl/apps/life_sci/examples/reaction_prediction/rexgen_direct/README.md

 Reaction centers refer to the pairs of atoms that lose/form a bond in the reactions.
 A Graph neural network (Weisfeiler-Lehman Network in this case) is trained to update the representations of all atoms.
-Then we combine the atom representations to predict the likelihood
+Then we combine pairs of atom representations to predict the likelihood for the corresponding atoms to form/lose a bond.

 ## References